reprise5/osrs_nmz_timer/README.md

 | +20     |3.57833| 115          | 117    |
 | +31     |6.1    | 140          | 143    |

-P Bonus is prayer bonus from items, const is how many seconds it takes to drain one point, program secs is how long the program thinks it will take to drain one dose, actual is how long it actually took to drain one dose.
-The program is slightly off, but I think the casting (to int) is to blame, I think it's rounding the decimal down, instead of up.
+"P Bonus" is prayer bonus from items, "Const" is how many seconds it takes to drain one point, "Program secs" is how long the program thinks it will take to drain one dose, and "actual" is how long it actually took to drain one dose.
+The program is slightly off, perhaps there's a rounding issue.